If you’re a coffee fanatic and traveled to Hanoi in recent times, you’ve probably found the specialty coffee scene a

 KafeVille was the first specialty coffee house I found in Hanoi.
-Coincidentally, the Tay Ho Times featured it for the month of March.
+Coincidentally, the Tay Ho Times featured it for the month of March which drew my attention to visiting the cafe.

-Binh, the owner of KafeVille, is very passionate about producing quality coffee.
+Binh, the owner of KafeVille, is very passionate about producing quality specialty coffee.

 He pays particular attention to his serving technique.

-What surprised me the most was the specialty coffee bean varieties he offered.
+What surprised me the most was the specialty coffee bean varieties he offered from around the world.

 The first Pour Over coffee I drank was from the African nation of Burundi.
 It was the first time I’ve tried coffee from that country.

 It was a unique experience as I was unaware Burundi was a coffee-growing region, although it’s their largest export.

-Getting back to the coffee, the flavor and aroma of the pour over were outstanding
+Getting back to the coffee, the flavor and aroma of the pour over were outstanding.
+Always good to know great coffee discover a new, fabulous tasting growing region.

 Equally as impressive is their Latte Barista, who is passionate about producing drinkable latte-art cups of coffee.

-I spent most of the two months of my time in Hanoi working from here.
-Binh here is staff are friendly, and knowledgeable about specialty coffee.
+I spent most of the two months of my time in Hanoi working from Kafeville.
+Binh and his staff are very friendly and knowledgeable about specialty coffee.

 KafeVille also sells roasted beans starting at 100 grams lots.
 Every now and then he manages to get hold of a small batch of a rare batch of beans.

-If you travel like me and can’t do without a specialty brew in the morning, you can purchase them.
+If you’re a traveller like me and can’t do without a specialty brew in the morning, you can purchase them on the go from Kafeville.

 They usually roast their beans every few days as during April/May/June as this time of year is humid in Hanoi.
-Moreover, Binh prefers to protect his beans from the mold.
+Binh prefers to protect his beans from the mold so he likes to keep his roasts fresh.

 2. D’Codes Coffee Lab & Campus Vietnam